UiL-OTS-labs/jspsych-uil-template-docs/README.md

 E             | Trials and trial elements:_jsPsych-specific_ definition for trials/trial phases and other functional block definitions (instructions, survey blocks, consent page).
 F             | Procedures: _jsPsych-specific_ _procedures_ typically use a combination of parts as defined in block E.
 G             | The timeline, where the experiment's building blocks are added to form your experiment flow.
-H             | The _init_-block: witch this part, you actually start the experiment by executing the timeline.
+H             | The _init_-block: with this part, the experiment starts -for real- by 'executing the timeline'.

 # 3. The experiment data store
 Most information about should be availble once you have logged in to the [Experiment Data Store](https://experiment-datastore.acc.lab.hum.uu.nl).